inference-labs-inc/JSTprove/README.md

     d.
 Define the inputs and outputs, to be sent to json for circuits

-3. Create rust file in `gravy_circuits/bin` and add the relevant binary to the Cargo.toml in `gravy_circuits`
+3. Create rust file in `jstprove_circuits/bin` and add the relevant binary to the Cargo.toml in `jstprove_circuits`

     a.
 Define inputs and outputs, to read into the circuit